maiktreya/tenantsUnion/doc/pending.md

 ## postgresql

-- Spider deployment for syndication of independent instances
+- Spider deployment for syndication of independent instance.
-- Granularize already implemented row level security through postgrest RBAC
+- Generate a doc file overviewing the one single main branch orchestrated update through Ansible automatic git pulls.